alivalehi/crn/README.md

 # CRN-Queueing
+CRN-queueing package is a tool for simulating the behaviour of packets in cognitive radio network or cognitive radio sensor networks.
+The aim of this package is calculating different features of such a system in addition to many other objectives which can be add to its framework.
 ![Image](whole.png)
+ The package includes four main cores.
+ 1- symbol generator
+ 1- packetizer
+ 1-channel generator
+ 1- paket transmission simulator
+ In order to understand how each of these cores participate in the simulation a sample (sample.m) is provided which utilize all of these cores to simulate a CRN with single pair of users.
+ Following is the description of sample exmaple
+ #Sample model

-The code starts ith following code.
+The code starts with following code.
 These lines are used to define some flags to make sure that the parameters that we are going to ask from a user completely gathered.
 ```
 framing_flag = 0;
 TK_flag =0;